alexwine36/Portfolio/apps/portfolio/content/projects/360-panos/index.md

 import {VRViewer} from '../../../src/components/mdx/vr-viewer/index.tsx'

 # The Problem
 How can you sell people on a location they have never been to?
-The idea was to take 360 degree pano shots.
+The idea was to take 360 degree panographic shots.
 Now the question is how do you display them?

 # The Solution
 1. Create a web app with a plat map and lots.